Michael Cannon-Brookes Sells 7,948 Shares of Atlassian Co. (NASDAQ:TEAM) Stock

 - On Monday, December 16th, Michael Cannon-Brookes sold 7,948 shares of Atlassian stock.
 The shares were sold at an average price of $278.13, for a total value of $2,210,577.24.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-GAMMA Investing LLC lifted its holdings in Atlassian by 22.9% during the fourth quarter.
-GAMMA Investing LLC now owns 290 shares of the technology company’s stock worth $71,000 after buying an additional 54 shares during the period.
-Legacy Wealth Asset Management LLC raised its position in shares of Atlassian by 2.1% in the 3rd quarter.
-Legacy Wealth Asset Management LLC now owns 3,428 shares of the technology company’s stock worth $544,000 after acquiring an additional 70 shares in the last quarter.
-Brown Brothers Harriman & Co. lifted its stake in shares of Atlassian by 23.2% during the 3rd quarter.
-Brown Brothers Harriman & Co. now owns 436 shares of the technology company’s stock worth $69,000 after purchasing an additional 82 shares during the last quarter.
-Commerce Bank boosted its position in Atlassian by 1.8% during the third quarter.
-Commerce Bank now owns 4,966 shares of the technology company’s stock valued at $789,000 after purchasing an additional 90 shares in the last quarter.
-Finally, Asset Dedication LLC boosted its position in Atlassian by 229.8% during the second quarter.
-Asset Dedication LLC now owns 155 shares of the technology company’s stock valued at $27,000 after purchasing an additional 108 shares in the last quarter.
-94.45% of the stock is currently owned by institutional investors.
+Several large investors have recently made changes to their positions in the business.
+Virtu Financial LLC purchased a new position in Atlassian during the third quarter valued at $606,000.
+Sequoia Financial Advisors LLC raised its position in shares of Atlassian by 37.0% during the 3rd quarter.
+Sequoia Financial Advisors LLC now owns 1,925 shares of the technology company’s stock worth $306,000 after purchasing an additional 520 shares during the last quarter.
+Paloma Partners Management Co purchased a new position in Atlassian in the 3rd quarter valued at about $1,588,000.
+Impax Asset Management Group plc boosted its holdings in Atlassian by 590.6% in the 3rd quarter.
+Impax Asset Management Group plc now owns 37,402 shares of the technology company’s stock worth $5,940,000 after buying an additional 31,986 shares during the last quarter.
+Finally, Parnassus Investments LLC increased its stake in Atlassian by 322.9% during the 3rd quarter.
+Parnassus Investments LLC now owns 321,240 shares of the technology company’s stock worth $51,016,000 after buying an additional 245,286 shares in the last quarter.
+94.45% of the stock is owned by institutional investors and hedge funds.

-A number of equities research analysts have issued reports on the company.
-Raymond James upped their price objective on Atlassian from $200.00 to $250.00 and gave the company an “outperform” rating in a research report on Friday, November 1st.
-Macquarie initiated coverage on Atlassian in a report on Thursday, December 12th.
-They set a “neutral” rating and a $290.00 price target on the stock.
-Robert W. Baird lifted their price objective on shares of Atlassian from $175.00 to $200.00 and gave the stock a “neutral” rating in a research note on Friday, November 1st.
-Mizuho increased their target price on shares of Atlassian from $240.00 to $285.00 and gave the company an “outperform” rating in a research note on Friday, December 13th.
-Finally, KeyCorp raised their target price on shares of Atlassian from $260.00 to $315.00 and gave the stock an “overweight” rating in a report on Thursday, December 5th.
-Nine investment analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company.
-According to MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus price target of $264.25.
+Several equities research analysts have weighed in on the stock.
+Truist Financial upgraded shares of Atlassian from a “hold” rating to a “buy” rating and raised their target price for the company from $250.00 to $300.00 in a research note on Tuesday.
+Canaccord Genuity Group raised their price objective on Atlassian from $255.00 to $285.00 and gave the stock a “buy” rating in a research report on Friday, December 20th.
+BMO Capital Markets upped their target price on Atlassian from $177.00 to $255.00 and gave the company a “market perform” rating in a research report on Friday, November 1st.
+Wells Fargo & Company raised their price target on shares of Atlassian from $300.00 to $350.00 and gave the stock an “overweight” rating in a report on Thursday, December 5th.
+Finally, UBS Group boosted their price objective on shares of Atlassian from $180.00 to $205.00 and gave the company a “neutral” rating in a report on Tuesday, October 22nd.
+Nine research analysts have rated the stock with a hold rating and fifteen have given a buy rating to the company.
+According to data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and a consensus target price of $264.25.

 About Atlassian